Table of Contents - click here

 You may notice the lump getting bigger over weeks or months.
 The skin over it might look red or discolored.
 If you press on it, it won’t move easily under your fingers.

-Sarcomas can grow deep in your body too.
-This makes them harder to spot early on.
+Sarcomas can grow deep in your body.
+This makes them harder to spot early.
 They may cause aching or sharp pain as they press on nerves and organs.

 Symptoms and Physical Examination